ramtinJ95/Mywiki/Perfomance Concepts.md

 optimization.
 The results get stored in the SSD of Virtual Warehouse.
 So, if the Virtual Warehouse gets suspended, then results get lost.

+Please note, not all predicate expressions can be used to prune.
+Snowflake does not prune micro-partitions based on a predicate with a subquery, even if the subquery results in a constant.

 ### Materializations
 Materialized views are particularly useful when: - Query results contain a small number of rows and/or columns relative to the base table (the table on